 Intercultural Communication (3 credits)

 Through completion of assigned readings, participation in small-group and class discussions, and various homework exercises and fieldwork, students will learn to apply the basic concepts of intercultural communication, and sociocultural and sociopsychological theories of communication to their interactions with Florida State University students, faculty and staff, and the wider Tallahassee community.
 They will practice conducting social scientific observation of human interaction at Florida State University so that they can continue conducting similar observations in the interculturally rich environment provided by the Disney International College Program.
 In this three-credit course, they will also be introduced to many of the key co-cultural groups that operate within the United States, and are present within the Walt Disney World® Resort community: African Americans, Latino Americans, Asian Americans, women, and the elderly.
 This will be an intensive course taken while at Florida State University and will include at least one course-related field trip.

 Intercultural Communication Internship (3 credits)

 This three-credit hour internship is designed to provide the student with hands-on, work-integrated learning in a professional setting.
 Students will complete all necessary training for their assigned role(s), and work up to 37.5 hours per week in their role(s).
 They will set their own professional objectives and evaluate their progress towards achieving those objectives over the course of their program.
 They will study crucial Disney operations: guest services, leadership, marketing and people management.
-And, at the end of the practicum, they will, analyze their progress towards meeting their professional objectives, and assess their overall experience.
+At the end of the practicum, they will analyze their progress towards meeting their professional objectives, and assess their overall experience.

 Applied Intercultural Communication (6 credits)

-This three-credit course is designed to build the foundations for healthy cross-cultural adjustment; reinforce key principles of cross-cultural interaction; and teach essential elements of American culture in order to prepare students to study and live in the United States.
+This six-credit course is designed to build the foundations for healthy cross-cultural adjustment; reinforce key principles of cross-cultural interaction; and teach essential elements of American culture in order to prepare students to study and live in the United States.
 Students will explore the cross-cultural implications of working for one of the largest entertainment and hospitality organizations in the world, including working with an international customer base, and living and working with thousands of international and American college students.